RWTH-EBC/AixCaliBuHA/examples/docs/e3_1_verbose_sensitivity_analysis_example.md

 For the specific states of the models with distinct time intervals, we adopt the calibration classes from the second example and tailor them for the verbose sensitivity analysis.
-Alternatively, custom classes could be created directly function (`validation_class`), we opt to ignore it by using the variable assignment `_` and omit any associated text output of the second example.
+Alternatively, custom classes could be created directly at this stage.
+Given that we do not require the second return value of the function (`validation_class`), we opt to ignore it by using the variable assignment `_` and omit any associated text output of the second example.